Papers

 Future Developments

 The Deep Incubation methodology significantly enhances the landscape of training large-scale models, albeit with room for further exploration.
-Future research may delve into optimizing the design of the meta model, investigating adaptive methods for module training that could improve self-organizing capabilities, and extending the framework to encompass diverse types of neural networks beyond vision transformers.
+Future research may explore optimizing the design of the meta model, investigating adaptive methods for module training that could improve self-organizing capabilities, and extending the framework to encompass diverse types of neural networks beyond vision transformers.

 In conclusion, Deep Incubation provides a pivotal step forward in addressing the intricate challenges of large model training, offering a structured yet adaptable framework that underscores collective and efficient learning strategies.
 This paradigm is poised to influence both practical applications and embrace more sophisticated theoretical advancements in AI model training paradigms.